Do Hedge Apples

 During the 1930's a 'dust bowl' developed in Oklahoma due to

 unimpeded winds blowing across open land.
 Osage orange was one of

 the main trees used as a windbreak in these shelterbelt plantings.

-hedgeapple (or horse apple) you will never forget the
+hedgeapple or horse apple you will never forget the Osage Orange tree!

-orange wood is hard enough to make a chain saw throw sparks
+orange wood is actually hard enough to make a chain saw throw a spark